 Materials

-Write on each card a real number (make sure to have whole numbers), integers (positive and negative), positive and negative fractions, decimal numbers, and zero.
+On each card, write one real number.
+In the set, be sure to include whole numbers, positive and negative integers, positive and negative fractions, decimal numbers, and zero.

-To begin the activity, tie the rope to the ends of the board or to 2 net poles in the gym, as if to create a clothesline.
+To begin the activity, tie the rope to the ends of the board or to two net poles in the gym, as if to create a clothesline.

 Distribute a card to each student.
 Ask them to take turns placing their number on the rope.
 Ask that the whole process be done in silence (optional).
 Once all the numbers have been placed, ask the students to analyze the rope.
 After this analysis, ask them to check that the numbers are in the right place.